 When to Pay: Payment is due at registration.
 Failure to pay may subject your registration to cancellation.
-Classes are automatically dropped for non-payment without notice.
+Classes are routinely dropped for non-payment without notice to the student.
 Students who register on the web will not receive an additional invoice from the college.